 Semester students may take 12-16 credits per semester.
+Again, students doing internships must take 15 credits.
 Most classes are three credits, although some Italian language classes are four.
 If you are enrolled in a certificate program, you may take up to 18 credits per semester.